D895-cyber/NewCrm/RENDER_DEPLOYMENT_GUIDE.md

 - Check build logs for missing dependencies
 - Verify Node.js version compatibility
 - Ensure all required files are committed to repository
+- **Most Important**: Deploy as separate services, not as a monorepo

 ## Health Checks